Learn the Comprehensive Definition and Difference Between MPEG4 vs. MP4

 100% Secure

 Step 2.Next, you may now choose the file format to convert MPEG to MP4.
-Hit the Format icon on the right side of the app’s interface.
+Click the "Format" button on the right side of the app’s interface.
 Then a pop-up window will appear on your screen.
-Go to the Video section and hit the MP4 format.
+Go to the "Video" section and click the "MP4" format.

 You can also use this powerful software to convert MPEG to MP3, MKV, AVI and any other formats.